NRLMMD-GEOIPS/geoips/docs/source/userguide/command_line.rst

     * Plugin Name
     * Relative Path

 For an example of how to run this command, see below.
+Notice the use of aliases in case you want to use these commands in shorthand style.
 One of the commands below lists plugins from a certain GeoIPS package.
 ::

+    geoips ls plgs
+    geoips list plgs
-    geoips list plugins
+    geoips ls plugins
     geoips list plugins -p <package_name>

 ``list scripts`` is a list sub-command which retrieves a listing of test scripts from